Java 21 · Project Loom · Spring Boot 3.2+

 I/O Complete

 Database returns data.
-VT is rescheduled for remounting on any available carrier (not necessarily carrier-1).
+Virtual thread is scheduled for remounting on any available carrier (not necessarily carrier-1).

 Response